prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 18. Resuspend peptides in 45 µL 50 mM TEAB and sonicate in a water bath for 10 min
 19. Resuspend 100-200 µg TMTpro reagent in 15 µL anhydrous acetonitrile, vortex, and spin down (see Note 4.4)
 20. Add TMTpro reagents to the respective sample, mix, quickly spin down, and incubate for  60 min at RT in the dark

+**TMT labelling and preliminary QC.**

+Following enzymatic digestion, peptides are TMT-labelled using distinct n-plex kits.
+A small aliquot of each labelled sample is then combined and analysed by LC-MS/MS to assess labelling efficiency and relative abundance across all channels in a preliminary QC test.
+Based on these results, samples may be re-normalised to correct for loading differences prior to pooling the full set for downstream processing.
+Finally, the multiplexed sample can be split into two equal parts—one for high-pH offline fractionation (see Section 3.1.3) and the other for antibody-based PTM enrichment (see Section 3.1.2; e.g. phospho-Tyrosine or acetylation).

 21. Add 3.5 µL of 5 % hydroxylamine to quench the reaction
 22. Pool a small fraction of each sample (e.g. 1uL, ensure precise pipetting) and pool at equal ratio to check for sample loading variation and labeling efficiency using LC-MS/MS in QC step
 23. If needed, adjust the pooling ratio based on QC LC-MS/MS, otherwise, proceed with pooling all samples at an equal ratio